EPA Cincinnati Technology Collaboration and Transfer

 Water utilities have invested heavily in data and information systems.
 However, much of the data from these systems is stored and never used.
 The EPANET “Real-Time eXtension” (RTX) software, developed by U.S. EPA’s National Homeland Security Research Center (NHSRC), enables the fusion of operational data with an infrastructure model.
 RTX can thereby leverage the data and information system investments to support the wide scope of utility decision-making needed to sustainably improve utility operations and enhance their security.

 While there are no regulatory or policy barriers to real-time modeling, there currently is a lack of suitable technology and methodology for utility application.
-NHSRC will partner with EPA Office of Water and National Risk Management Research Lab (NRMRL) to leverage research by the Department of Homeland Security (DHS) to extend and apply RTX at the Northern Kentucky Water District for one year to demonstrate the benefits and value of real-time modeling.
+NHSRC is partnering with EPA Office of Water (OW) and National Risk Management Research Lab (NRMRL) to extend and apply RTX at the Northern Kentucky Water District in 2013 to demonstrate the benefits and value of real-time modeling.
 Key data and information will be collected to quantitatively evaluate real-time modeling.
-Upon completion of the demonstration, the RTX open source project will be available for commercialization by 2014.
+Upon completion of the demonstration, the RTX open source project will be available for commercialization in 2014.

 Contact: Robert Janke

 As water becomes more and more scarce as a renewable resource, there is a growing need to develop new and innovative technologies that treat our wastewater to the point of reuse.
-EPA and the University of Cincinnati (UC) developed and patented a membrane bioreactor (MBR) known as the Biomass Concentrator Reactor (BCR) (Patent No. 6821425 issued Nov.
-23, 2004).
+EPA and the University of Cincinnati (UC) developed and patented a membrane bioreactor (MBR) known as the Biomass Concentrator Reactor (BCR).
 The BCR was shown in a bench-scale study to reduce nutrients and contaminants in synthetic wastewater to extremely low levels, and in a pilot study to treat groundwater contaminated with gasoline and Methyl Tertiary Butyl Ether (MTBE) to potable water quality.
-Over a one-year period, EPA will work with UC to treat municipal wastewater to find the most effective biomass recycle rates needed to achieve low levels of chemical oxygen demand (COD) and nutrient removal, and thus optimizing the wastewater treatment process.
-Two different recycle ratios will be evaluated, and a final report, along with a market analysis, will be presented to the Water Cluster review panel.
-It is hoped that EPA will attract Veolia Environmental Services and the Metropolitan Sewer District (MSD) of Greater Cincinnati as partners in this endeavor.
-Project results will be communicated in a peer-reviewed journal article, and a cooperative research and development agreement (CRADA) may be reached with a regional water cluster company, like Veolia, to include potential external patenting and licensing agreements upon conclusion of the second year.
+During 2013, NRMRL is working with UC to treat municipal wastewater to find the most effective biomass recycle rates needed to achieve low levels of chemical oxygen demand (COD) and nutrient removal.
+It is hoped that successful demonstration of the technology on municipal wastewater will attract a commercial partner for the technology by early 2014.
+Project results will also be communicated in a peer-reviewed journal article.

 Contact: Albert D. Venosa

 Noroviruses are the leading cause of acute gastrointestinal illnesses in the United States.
 Viruses, especially noroviruses, have been found to be the primary agents of disease at non-chlorinated recreational waters, partially due to combined sewer overflows (CSO), and wastewater treatment plant effluents.
 Since these viruses may lead to illness and outbreaks, a method for virus detection in many water types is needed to provide data for management decisions, engineering changes, and possible regulatory compliance.
-EPA Method 1615 was developed to detect enteroviruses and noroviruses in groundwater.
-This study will enhance Method 1615 by expanding its usefulness to multiple water types, adding a procedure for measuring adenoviruses, and by the development of a commercial kit for the molecular assays.
-The study will also examine virus fate during wastewater treatment and in streams following discharge.
+EPA Method 1615 was developed to detect enteroviruses and noroviruses in groundwaters.
+This study is enhancing Method 1615 by expanding its usefulness to multiple water types such as surface and wastewater and adding a procedure for measuring adenoviruses using molecular assays.
 The revised method will be beneficial to utilities, federal and state primary agencies, and recreational water advocacy groups.
-The work will be completed in a one-year period and will give EPA flexibility for use with the Safe Drinking Water Act and Clean Water Act.
+The work will be completed by mid 2014 and will give EPA flexibility for use with the Safe Drinking Water Act and Clean Water Act.
 The method, evaluation, and procedures for enhancing performance will be published in one or more scientific journals upon conclusion of the project.
-EPA is collaborating with the Metropolitan Sewer District (MSD) of Greater Cincinnati, AAA Wastewater Services, the Mill Creek Watershed Council of Communities, and EMSL Analytical, Inc. in this effort.
+The EPA National Exposure Research Laboratory is collaborating with the Metropolitan Sewer District (MSD) of Greater Cincinnati, AAA Wastewater Services, the Mill Creek Watershed Council of Communities, and EMSL Analytical, Inc. in this effort.

 Contact: Shay Fout

 There is a growing need to develop and model a comprehensive approach to assess sustainability factors and relevant performance metrics of new and innovative water technologies.
 To develop such an approach, EPA is partnering with Battelle, the University of Massachusetts at Amherst, Aquionics LLC, and Imaging Systems Technology, Inc. to assess four water treatment/disinfection options (membrane filtration, ferrate, LED and plasma bead UV systems, and peracetic acid) against traditional chlorination.
-The technologies will be evaluated based on a subset of existing metrics for economic, human health, environmental and technological functionality, and social considerations.
+The technologies are being evaluated based on a subset of existing metrics for economic, human health, environmental and technological functionality, and social considerations.
 Life-cycle analysis (LCA) and economic assessments will include the supply chain for each technology, transport costs, storage, and management of residuals.
-The project will provide key information to regional water technology cluster stakeholders that will help them effectively promote and market their technologies.
-An initial interim scoping report describing stakeholder discussion and engagement will be produced followed by a summary of the sustainability assessments.
-It is expected that internal webinars will be held to communicate initial stakeholder reports.
-At the conclusion of the two-year project, a scientific article or final report will publish the outcomes of the stakeholder engagement and the findings of the sustainability assessment modeling.
+The project will provide key information to stakeholders that will help them effectively promote and market their technologies.
+At the conclusion of the two-year project in 2014, a scientific article or final report will publish the outcomes of findings of the sustainability assessment modeling.

 Contact: Nick Ashbolt

-Diminishing global fresh water supplies and increasing costs of renewable and reliable energy sources will lead to a growing need to monitor and optimize water-energy usage worldwide.
-In order to solve this problem, EPA has partnered with General Electric Co.
-(GE) to develop and commercialize a “Smart Water Platform” adaptive monitoring system for drinking water distribution systems (Patent No. US 7,866,204 B2 awarded Jan.
-11, 2011).
+Diminishing global fresh water supplies and increasing costs of renewable and reliable energy sources will lead to a growing need to monitor and optimize water-energy use worldwide.
+To solve this problem, EPA is partnering with General Electric Co.
+(GE) to develop and commercialize the “Smart Water Platform” adaptive monitoring system for drinking water distribution systems.
 This project will leverage previously patented work as a framework to develop a cross-platform data acquisition and management system that protects water quality in distribution systems and optimizes energy efficiency through a synchronized real-time pump and storage operation.
-A pervious technology assessment of the system revealed a potential 15% energy savings resulting in $33-$61 million in direct business potential, and $99-$183 million in annual business-related revenue.
-In the first year of the project, further research and development (R&D) will produce a prototype system that will be implemented in a site demonstration and evaluation with Cincinnati Water works and contractors such as Shaw Environmental, while product refinement and commercialization will take place during the second year.
-It is expected that the final system will be commercialized within the Greater Cincinnati area at the end of the second year.
+A previous technology assessment of the system revealed a potential 15% energy savings resulting in $33-$61 million in direct business potential, and $99-$183 million in annual business-related revenue.
+In the first 2013, a prototype system will be implemented in a site demonstration and evaluation with Greater Cincinnati Water Works.
+Software refinement and commercialization will occur in 2014.

 Contact: Jeff Yang

 Regional and/or national variability in rainfall event frequencies and volumes, due in part to increased water scarcity and changing climatic patterns, will continue to drive interest in protecting worldwide water resources.
-In order to plan a solution strategy for optimizing water resources, EPA ORD is partnering with the Water Technology Innovation Cluster: Confluence, and EPA Regions 4, 6, 9, and 10 to organize a workshop to evaluate current methods of rainwater and/or stormwater collection and reuse.
-The two-day workshop, tentatively scheduled for March 2013, will provide an exchange forum for regional organizations to discuss reuse treatment technologies, water quality, performance standards, challenges, regulatory issues, case studies, research advances, market potential, and the best approaches to the management of reusable water.
-The workshop will consist of four sessions: a morning and afternoon session for each day.
-The morning session of day one will highlight the needs associated with water reuse indoors and out, while the afternoon session will focus on outdoor rainwater catchment devices.
-The morning session of day two will encompass solutions for indoor water reuse, while the afternoon session will entertain a plenary summary session of challenges and needs for collaboration of water reuse projects.
-A document summarizing workshop results, such as identifying existing barriers and possible management strategies/recommendations, will be completed after the workshop’s conclusion.
+To plan a strategy for optimizing water resources, EPA partnered with Confluence Water Technology Innovation Cluster, Duke Energy and Green Umbrella of Greater Cincinnati to hold a workshop on April 24-25, 2013 that evaluated current methods of rainwater and stormwater collection and reuse.
+The two-day workshop provided an exchange forum for regional organizations to discuss rain and stormwater treatment technologies, water quality, performance standards, challenges, regulatory issues, case studies, research advances, market potential and the best approaches to the management of harvestable water.
+A workshop summary to be completed by September 2013 will identify existing barriers and possible management strategies and recommendations.

 Contact: Dennis Lye

-Transferring U.S. EPA intellectual property (IP) and research interests to other Government agencies and the private sector for commercialization and marketing is a significant and challenging hurdle currently facing ORD.
-In order to streamline technology research, development, and deployment (RD&D) projects to the marketplace, EPA is signing an interagency agreement (IA) with the Air Force Research Lab (AFRL).
-The AFRL will host discussions and forums on EPA RD&D priorities to catalyze regional collaboration amongst government, small businesses, industry, and academia.
-The goal of the discussions is to identify and solve technology innovation challenges, transfer technology to the public/private sectors, and spur commercialization of technology solutions that are of interest to EPA ORD and AFRL.
-The five year IA will aim to describe solutions that will be reported to EPA in the form of quarterly technical progress summaries.
-A final report will be prepared within 90 days of the termination or expiration of the agreement.
-It is anticipated that problems and solutions will be mapped out to identify critical gaps that are stifling innovation, and teams and strategies will be produced to leverage resources to close these gaps.
-By fostering regional collaboration, EPA hopes to create peer-to-peer connections, coordinate new research insights, and develop RD&D partnerships to aid in the transfer of IP to the marketplace for private industry commercialization.
+Transferring U.S. EPA intellectual property (IP) and research interests to other government agencies and the private sector for commercialization and marketing is a significant and challenging hurdle currently facing EPA Research & Development.
+To streamline technology research, development, and deployment (RD&D) projects to the marketplace, EPA signed an interagency agreement (IA) with the Air Force Research Lab (AFRL).
+The AFRL will host workshops and forums to discuss EPA RD&D priorities and catalyze regional collaboration among government, small businesses, industry, and academia.
+The goal of the discussions is to identify and solve technology innovation challenges, transfer technology to the public/private sectors, and spur commercialization of technology solutions that are of interest to EPA and AFRL.
+The first workshop will investigate the opportunities to advance municipal water information technology and its use to cost-effectively improve water and wastewater treatment plant operations, including treatment, collection and delivery infrastructure.
+A workshop report will be prepared by September, 2013.

 Contact: Evelyn Hartzell